BZoennchen/supercollider-book/intro.md

 It is the shareholder, the investor.
 *Uber* does not care about creating a decent, sustainable taxi industry.

-We have to critically analyze what each technology does, implying that we disregard the *neutral point of view*.
+We must critically analyze what each technology does, implying that we disregard the *neutral point of view*.
+However, I do not advocate for returning to some naturalistic past, i.e., some lost authenticity.
+It would bring only disappointment because such authenticity was never there in the first place.
+Nature is a beautiful beast; it is the real that hunts us; it is us.
+*Going back to nature* in the sense that we withdraw from working on landscapes, bodies and psychic systems are unfounded from a naturalistic ontological perspective.
+There is no reason why we should not challenge its normative power, especially if constructed power structures are disguised as *natural*!

+While technology is not inherently good or bad, it can never be neutral.
-Technology can never be neutral, it is always based on some value and intention, and if we use a particular technology, we have to know what these values and intentions are.
+It is always based on some value and intention, and if we use a particular technology, we have to know what these values and intentions are.
 Does this technology empower the right people?
 Is it emancipatory?
 How does it change our way of thinking, feeling, and communicating?